aessam/liteagent/docs/api_reference.md

 - `tools`: List of tools the agent can use
 - `observers`: List of observers to attach to the agent
 - `parent_context_id`: Context ID of the parent agent, if this is a child agent
+- `context_id`: Explicit context ID for the agent (generated automatically if not provided)
+- `debug`: Whether to enable debug logging
+- `drop_params`: Whether to drop parameters not supported by the model

 **Methods:**
 - `chat(message: str) -> str`: Send a message to the agent and get a response
 - `as_tool(name: str = None, description: str = None) -> AgentTool`: Convert the agent into a tool that can be used by another agent
 - `reset_memory()`: Clear the agent's memory
+- `add_observer(observer: AgentObserver)`: Add an observer to the agent
+- `remove_observer(observer: AgentObserver)`: Remove an observer from the agent

 ### Tools